markusdahlberg/piode/README.md

 #### Installation
+- Copy the files from the inside directory to one of the Raspberry PI's.
+- Make install.sh an executable file, and then run it.

+- Copy the files from the outside directory to the other Raspberry PI.
-Make install.sh an executable file, and then run it.
+- Make install.sh an executable file, and then run it.

 ### Who and why
 #### Who